 You will not be enrolled in the dental and vision plans and will have no coverage for these services.
-Your effective date of coverage will be the same as outlined in the When Coverage Begins section above.
+Your effective date of coverage will be the same as outlined in the When Coverage Begins section.

 A Word About Social Security Numbers

 A social security number is required to finalize enrollment.
 Due to the limited availability of Social Security office appointments in response to COVID-19, applying for an SSN can be substantially delayed.
 In response to this delay, we have worked with Benelogic to ensure benefit enrollment by creating a "dummy" SSN in a postdoc's record where no SSN was available.
 This dummy SSN can be transmitted and processed by the carriers to ensure enrollment in benefits while waiting for their valid SSN.

 Once the postdoc receives their SSN, the dummy SSN must be replaced with the valid number to ensure proper accountability of enrollment in medical insurance.
 The state of California requires all Californian's have medical insurance and that the plan sponsor (Stanford) provide proof of enrollment to each individual for tax filing purposes.
 Incorrect SSNs will make reporting incorrect and you could be financially penalized by the California Tax Franchise Board.

 New Card Requests